top of page

 Examples of Infused Oils:

-Calendula (Calendula officinalis) has incredible anti-inflammatory and vulnerary properties; it is found to be particularly useful for imbalances of the circulatory system.
+Calendula (Calendula officinalis) has incredible anti-inflammatory and vulnerary properties; it is particularly useful for imbalances of the circulatory system.
 Its anti-inflammatory properties make it useful in balms and salves for wounds, bruises, bedsores, and skin rashes.
 The infused oil is excellent for skin care, particularly eczema.
 In addition, it is a perfect hydrosol to add to skin care products.

 Use 5-10% in an aromatherapy blend with other carrier oils and essential oils.